grayasm/git-main/world/CMake/04_cmakelists/README.txt

 	add them to the list of source files for the executable or library.
 Any of the generators that do not use the header files directly (e.g. Makefile based generators) will simply ignore them.

 2)  04.02 for regular expressions
 3)  04.03 for moudules and packages
 4)  04.04 for policies
-5)  04.07 visual studio projects with correct dependecies (specified on Linker Page)
+5)  04.07 for installing files
+          there should be multiple subfolders with different type of files to be installed and CMake should pick all and put them into the right location.